perladvent/perldotcom/content/article/_pub_2003_10_15_bioinformatics.md

       "perl-and-bioinformatics",
       "subroutines"
    ],
+   "slug" : "/pub/2003/10/15/bioinformatics.html",
+   "date" : "2003-10-15T00:00:00-08:00",
-   "draft" : null,
+   "title" : "A Chromosome at a Time with Perl, Part 2", "draft" : null,
    "thumbnail" : null,
-   "authors" : [
-      "james-d--tisdall"
-   ],
    "description" : " James D. Tisdall is the author of the recently released Mastering Perl for Bioinformatics.
-In my previous article, A Chromosome at a Time with Perl, Part I, I showed you some programming \"tricks\" that help you avoid the trap...", "image" : null
+In my previous article, A Chromosome at a Time with Perl, Part I, I showed you some programming \"tricks\" that help you avoid the trap..."
 }